 On October 15, 2000, the first edition of Holistic Primary Care rolled off the presses at Democrat Printing & Lithography in Little Rock, Arkansas, and into 60,000 doctors’ offices across the country.

-An I had back in 1986 had suddenly become a tangible reality, giving voice to a movement aimed at transforming American healthcare.
+And just like that, an idea had back in 1986 had suddenly become a tangible reality, giving voice to a movement aimed at transforming American healthcare.

-It all began when I was a novice medical writer, fresh out of college, and covering various medical specialties for pharma-sponsored news publications.
+The saga of Holstic Primary Care began when I was a novice medical writer, fresh out of college, and covering various medical specialties for pharma-sponsored news publications.

-My job had me attending a lot of CME conferences, and I quickly noticed that all these meetings were about drugs, high-tech tests, and invasive surgeries.
+My job had me attending a lot of CME conferences, and I quickly noticed that all these meetings were focused on drugs, high-tech tests, and invasive surgeries.
 There was nothing on nutrition or prevention beyond lip service about “diet and lifestyle change,” and rote messages on sunscreens, mammograms, and digital rectal exams.
 In short, there was very little about “health” at these conferences.

-Yet we already knew, back then, that lifestyle and environmental factors were the key drivers of obesity, diabetes, heart disease, irritable bowel, and other chronic conditions.
+Yet we already knew, way back then, that lifestyle and environmental factors were the key drivers of obesity, diabetes, heart disease, irritable bowel, and other chronic conditions.

 “Someone ought to do a publication for doctors about holistic medicine,” I thought, as I sat through yet another tedious session on pharma fixes for lifestyle diseases.